NaughtyMaltiz16/personalized_prompts/README.md

 ```

 5. Labels are masked so loss only on response tokens. (set labels of instruction tokens to -100)

-6. pads dynamically to MAX_LEN (If pad_token is missing, we set it to eos_token to enable padding.)
+6. Pads dynamically to MAX_LEN (If pad_token is missing, we set it to eos_token to enable padding.)
 OR Truncate to MAX_LEN (Inputs and prompt+output are truncated to MAX_LEN=256 tokens.)

+---

-**B. Representation or embedding**
+#### **B. Representation or embedding**

-7. Load a base model (inyLlama/TinyLlama-1.1B-Chat-v1.0)
+7. Load a base model (TinyLlama/TinyLlama-1.1B-Chat-v1.0)
 8. Load a LoRA on top of that base model for lighter training and implementation. (attention (q,k,v,o), and MLP projections (gate, up, down) are used, these are commonly used hyperparameters when setting a LoRA.)

+---

-**C. Decision or ranking**
+#### **C. Decision or ranking**

 9. Train the LoRA that is attached to the base model.
-(Only LoRA parameters are updated. base model is frozen/ not trained.)
+(Only LoRA parameters are updated.
+Base model is frozen / not trained.)

-10. It trains using Standard causal LM loss over response tokens. (hyperparameters: 3 epochs, batch_size=2, grad_accum=4)
+10. It trains using standard causal LM loss over response tokens. (hyperparameters: 3 epochs, batch_size=2, grad_accum=4)

+---

-**D. Optional post-processing**
+#### **D. Optional post-processing**

-11. Generate outputs (persopnalized prompts) on the given test-set inptus  deterministically. (greedy decoding: it will only generate an output with the best token selections.)
+11. Generate outputs (personalized prompts) on the given test-set inputs deterministically. (greedy decoding: it will only generate an output with the best token selections.)
 12. After decoding, we remove the prompt prefix and keep only the response.

 ---